MasterXCoder/To_Do_List/README.md

-# 🧠 To_Do_List Manager — SmartTick
+# 🧠 To_Do_List Manager — TaskMaster

-SmartTick is a cross-platform productivity tool designed to help users efficiently manage their daily tasks using both a responsive web interface and an integrated Command-Line Interface (CLI) within VS Code.
+TaskManger is a cross-platform productivity tool designed to help users efficiently manage their daily tasks using both a responsive web interface and an integrated Command-Line Interface (CLI) within VS Code.
 It’s built for users who prefer either graphical interaction or terminal-based control, offering versatility and usability in one powerful tool.

 ---